KentHaeger/SaveOurShip2/Changenotes.md

 - Empire reward Destroyer will have dignified throneroom and bedroom for Archon title.
 - Heavy lags when Shutle bay or Salvage bay exposed to space fixed.
 - When Ship map physics option is off, enemy boarding parties will arrive correcly without roof punching.

+Ongoing
+- Tox gas immunity for EVA helmets.
+Different thing from tox environment resistance.
+That already existed on CE side when that mod is used.